 Darwin and the Movement of Plants

-During the Victorian era it was generally believed that one of the chief differences between plants and animals is simply that plants simply don't move.
+During the Victorian era it was generally believed that one of the chief differences between plants and animals is that plants don’t move.
 Charles Darwin conducted many painstaking experiments to support his theory to the contrary.
-He demonstrated, through endless obserations, that plant movements are just so slow that they are almost invisible to the human eye.
+He demonstrated, through endless observations, that plant movements are just so slow that they are almost invisible to the human eye.

 Darwin was fascinated by the gradual bending of the tentacles of Drosera rotundifolia, in particular, and by the revolving movements of tendrils of climbing plants.
 He was the first to document phototropism (the movement of a plant towards light) of oat seedlings, and though his observations confirmed the insectivorous nature of Drosera.